lligallo/stile-markr/README.md

 # Development
 - I used .vscode.
 The .devcontainer is configured so the database is up and you are developing within the machine defined at .devcontainers/Dockerfile.dev
 - ./run_markr_server_local.sh -> Executes the http server with the parameters of .env file
-- ./run_markr_server.sh -> Executes the http server without loading any env variables
+- ./run_markr_server.sh -> Executes the http server without loading any env variables.
+It first updates the database using alembic.
-- ./run_python_unit_tests.sh -> Executes some tests
+- ./run_python_unit_tests.sh -> Executes some tests.
+It first update the database using alembic (uses another database for testing).
-- ./run_python_http_endpoints_tests.sh -> Executes tests by calling http endpoints (full integration)
+- ./run_python_http_endpoints_tests.sh -> Executes tests by calling http endpoints, you need to have the server running

 ## Alembic
 - Generate a migration: set -a; source .env; set +a; alembic revision --autogenerate -m "DESCRIPTION"